quilting

 More SAHRR Quilts

 I have three more SAHRR quilts to show you today.
-Kathleen, Kay, and Eva have been busy working on their Stay at Home Round Robin quilts, so let’s see their progress.
+Katherine, Kay, and Eva have been busy working on their Stay at Home Round Robin quilts, so let’s see their progress.

 Kay’s Quilt